 Return Value of Join Function in Python

-The join method returns a single string that is created by joining the elements of the iterable using the specified separator string.
-For example, if we have a list of strings and we use the join method to join them with a comma separator, the method will return a single string that contains all the strings in the list separated by commas.
+The iterable parts of the join method are joined together using the given separator string to produce a single string.
+For instance, if we use the join method to join a list of strings using commas as separators, the method will produce a single string that comprises all of the strings in the list.

 Examples of Join Function in Python